beyond-the-cloud-dev/http-mock-lib/README.md

 ### Use built-in Status Codes

 Use different status codes.
-By default status code is set to 200 (OK).
+By default, the status code is set to 200 (OK).

 Available status codes: